Also Serving Schaumburg and Palatine

 What is dry eye?

 Dry eye is a common condition in which the body produces an insufficient quantity (or quality) of tears and cannot keep the eyes adequately lubricated.
 A good percentage of dry eye cases involve the meibomian glands, which secrete lipids (oils) to slow the evaporation of the tears; when these glands malfunction or become plugged, the tears evaporate too quickly and cannot properly lubricate the eyes (this is known as evaporative dry eye).
+However, as odd as it may sound, watery eyes can also be a symptom.
+This is because dryness on the surface of the eye can overstimulate tear production as a protective mechanism.

 Symptoms of Dry Eye